Shopify/product-taxonomy/README.md

 As new verticals are made available in the coming weeks, they will be added to this repository.

 ## Organization

 This github repository includes both the source code for defining the taxonomy, as well as distribution files for consuming the taxonomy.
 We welcome public input to evolve and adjust this taxonomy.
-All requested changes will be reviewed regularily and when appropriate, approved for the next version update.
+Requested changes will be reviewed and considered for subsequent version updates.

-#### Overview:
+### Distribution files

-**Distribution files**: Used to consume the taxonomy.
-These are packaged as simple txt for easy parsing and review.
-More file formats will be made available in the coming weeks.
+Used to consume the taxonomy.
+These are packaged in multiple formats for easy parsing and review.

+Current formats:
+- `txt`

+Coming soon:
+- `json`
+- `jsonl`
+- `parquet`

+### Source files

-**Source files**: Used to manage source code.
-These are stored in yaml format.
-When proposing adjustments to Shopify product taxonomy, submit changes using these files.
+Used to manage and update the taxonomy itself, along with necessary files to generate published formats reliably.
+When proposing adjustments to Shopify's product taxonomy, submit changes to these files.

 ```
-# Distribution files - Use this folder for integration.
-dist/
-  txt/
-    categories.txt
-    categories/
-      aa_apparel_accessories.txt
-      ...

-# helper methods to generate dist
+# Helper commands for generation
 bin/

+# Source-code for generation itself
+lib/

-# Source (of truth) files - Use these files to submit PRs for changes to the taxonomy.
+# Source (of truth) taxonomy files
+# Use these files to submit PRs for changes to the taxonomy
 src/
   categories/
     aa_apparel_accessories.yml
     ...
 ```

 ## Releases